RhondaMueller/Codes-RFG-Arctic-Impacts/README.md

 - 20x20.txt are the pre-processed burned are per TXx Tmean data that were generated from a satellite data-driven fire frequency dataset (MCD64) (Gigli0 et al. 2015) and temperature data of the Climatic Research Unit TS4.01 (Harris et al. 2014).

+## Instructions

+All figures can be replicated by using these codes.
+As we used netcdf files that extracted for every variable seperately, the index pointing to the wanted variable (in our codes it is usually [0]) might need to be changed when using datasets containing several different variables.

 Sources:

 Harris, I., Jones, P. D., Osborn, T. L., & Lister, D. H. Updated high-resolution grids of monthly climatic observations – the CRU TS3.10 Dataset.
 Int.
 J. Climatol.
 34, 623–642 (2014). https://doi.org/10.1002/joc.3711